 In this course, students will read case studies and hear from guest speakers about challenges and opportunities generated by the advent of “big data.”
 Students will make group presentations and write critical response papers related to these case studies.
 Students will consider some of the traditional business frameworks (e.g., SWOT analysis) for evaluating the strategic opportunities available to a company in the “big data” space.

-A survey of the theory and application of time series models, with a particular emphasis on financial and business applications (e.g., exchange rates, sales data, Value-at-Risk, etc.).
-Tools for model identification, estimation, and assessment of are developed in depth.
+A survey of the theory and application of time series models, with a particular emphasis on nancial and business applications (e.g., exchange rates, sales data, Value-at-Risk, etc.).
+Tools for model identication, estimation, and assessment are developed in depth.
 Smoothing methods and trend/seasonal decomposition methods are covered as well, including moving average, exponential, Holt-Winters, and Lowess smoothing techniques.
-Finally, volatility clustering is modeled through ARCH, GARCH, EGARCH, and GARCH-in-mean specifications.
+Finally, volatility clustering is modeled through ARCH, GARCH, EGARCH, and GARCH-in-mean specications.
 Statistical packages include R and SAS.

-Provides both skills and experience in working with clients and opportunities to practice the professional skills required by business.
-The course features frequent presentations by program partners about real analytical problems and how they are addressed.
-The course features significant one-on-one mentoring and integration of topics presented in program’s courses.
+Student teams are placed with a client as part of a module-long analytics project with weekly deliverables and meetings.
+The course provides both skills and experience in working with clients and opportunities to practice the professional skills required by business.
+The course features signicant one-on- one mentoring and integration of topics presented in the programs courses.

-In this course, students will learn essential concepts related to business communication and, in particular, the communication of technical material.
+In this course, students will learn essential concepts related to business communicaten and, in particular, the communication of technical material both spoken and written.
 Students will learn how to competently create, organize, and support ideas in their business presentations.
-They will deliver both planned and extemporaneous public presentations on topics related to data analysis, business, and economics.
-This course will particularly emphasize the creation of presentation slides and other supporting materials, the correct use of data visualization techniques, and learning how to listen to and critically evaluate presentations made by other students.
+They will deliver both planned and extemporaneous public presentations on topics related to data analysis and business, both individually and in groups.
+This course will emphasize the creation of presentation slides and other supporting materials, the correct presentation and organization of data analysis results, and listening to and critically evaluating presentations made by other students.

-This course will address basic information and data visualization techniques, as well as design principles.
-Students nwill primarily use R with the ggplot2 and shiny packages to prototype visualizations.
-Students will obtain practical experience with the presentation of complex visual data, including multivariate data, geospatial data, textual data, and networks and data.
+This course will address basic data visualization techniques and design principles.
+Students will use R with the ggplot2 and shiny packages to prototype visualizations.
+Students will obtain practical experience with the visualization of complex data, including multivariate data, geospatia data, textual data, time series, and network data.

 This course trains students in the use of multivariate statistical methods other than multiple linear regression, which is covered in MSAN 601.
-Applications to finance, social science, and marketing data are emphasized (e.g., dimension reduction for Treasury yield curves and consumer microdata).
-Topics include factor analysis, linear and nonlinear discriminant analysis, ANOVA and MANOVA, regression with longitudinal data, repeated measures ANOVA, and both hierarchical and k-means cluster analysis.
+Applications to nance, social science, and marketing data are emphasized (e.g., dimension reduction for Treasury yield curves and consumer microdata).
+Topics include principal components analysis, factor regression, linear and quadratic discriminant analysis, ANOVA and MANOVA, repeated measures ANOVA, and various clustering techniques (k-means, hierarchical, spectral, total variation, etc.).
 Statistical packages include R and SAS.